dadaynamo/EDS_GEN/README.md

 Options:
   --help                        Show this help message and exit.

-  --type <type>                 Specify the type of sequences.
+  --type <type>                 Specify the type of sequences (Raw, Eds, Eds-intensive, Test)
-                                 Example: --type [RAW, EDS, EDS-intensive]
+                                 Example: --type [R, E, I, T]

   --output <outputfile>          Specify the name of the output file.
                                  Example: --output result.txt

-  --size <TOTsize>               Set the maximum size of the generated output.
+  --totSize <TOTsize>               Set the maximum size of the generated output.
                                  Example: --size 1000

-  --maxdeg <maxdeg>         Set the max number  of degenerate symbols in the generated sequence.
+  --maxPerDeg <maxPerDeg>         Set the max number  of degenerate symbols in the generated sequence.
-                                 Accepted max values: 100.
-                                 Example: --maxdeg 25
+                                 Example: --maxPerDeg 25

+--numDeg <numDeg>         Set the max number  of degenerate symbols in the generated sequence.
+                                 Example: --numDeg 5

   --repeatability <level>        Set the repeatability level for the EDS (Elastic Degenerate Sequence).(NOT IN USE)
                                  Accepted values: 1 to 10.
                                  Example: --repeatability 5